2024 Winner

 "Over the next five years, we expect the garden to mature into a dense wetland, full of wildlife, from goldfinches and butterflies to bees and even killdeer.
 We’re excited to see it grow and hope it inspires others to incorporate rain gardens in their own spaces,” said the Clearwater Farm team.

-La Crosse Area Waters’ annual Soak it Up!
-Award honors citizens who have completed a landscaping project that reduces stormwater runoff.
+La Crosse Area Waters’ annual Soak it Up Award honors citizens who have completed a landscaping project that reduces stormwater runoff.
 Projects improve water management in our communities, the condition of local waterways, and the livability of neighborhoods.
 Nominees lead by example, inspiring other community members to take on similar projects.
-Nominate a project for the next SOAK IT UP! award today!
+Nominate a project for the next SOAK IT UP award today!